 Once team members understand the remote product manager’s vision and goals for the product, they need to be clear on what they should be doing and the deadlines for their work.

-This can be orchestrated through shared documents and spreadsheets and special software designed for project management and collaboration.
+This can be orchestrated through shared documents, spreadsheets, and special software designed for project management and collaboration.

-A dashboard arrangement where management and team members can share information in real-time is ideal.
+A dashboard arrangement where management and team members can share real-time information is ideal.

 3 – Respect Team Members’ Time